yegor256/blog/_drafts/code.md

 if you let your team run without control!
 Start doing independent reviews from the moment your Git repository has the first file.
 Until the repository is big enough, you may spend $300 once a month and get an objective independent opinion about its quality.
-Will this ruine your budget?
+Will this ruin your budget?

 **Prohibit Discussions, Ask For Formal Reporting**.
 Don't let your reviewers to talk to the team.
 If you do, the entire